Waterclau/dpdk_100g/RULES.md

 ## Overview

-This document explains the complete traffic generation and detection methodology used in our DDoS detection system.
+This document explains the complete traffic generation and detection methodology I use in my DDoS detection system.
 It covers:

-1. **Benign Traffic Generation**: How we create realistic legitimate network traffic
+1. **Benign Traffic Generation**: How I create realistic legitimate network traffic
-2. **Attack Traffic Generation**: How we synthesize various DDoS attack types
+2. **Attack Traffic Generation**: How I synthesize various DDoS attack types
-3. **Detection Rules**: The logic used to identify attacks in the detector
+3. **Detection Rules**: The logic I use to identify attacks in my detector

-The system is designed to generate ground-truth labeled traffic for testing and training machine learning models, while the detector applies real-time rules to classify traffic patterns.
+My system is designed to generate ground-truth labeled traffic for testing and training machine learning models, while my detector applies real-time rules to classify traffic patterns.

 ---